TrustLens helps businesses monitor reviews, track brand mentions, and automate customer engagement across review and social platforms.

 Observations from early system testing

-TrustLens is still in development, but early system behavior was evaluated through internal testing and a UAT environment focused on onboarding flow and decision surface interaction.
+TrustLenz is still in development, but early system behavior was evaluated through internal testing and a UAT environment focused on onboarding flow and decision surface interaction.

-During testing, the primary decision surface consistently served as the natural entry point.
+The primary decision surface consistently served as the natural entry point.
 Action-oriented prompts were immediately legible, while trend views and historical context functioned as secondary validation rather than primary navigation.

 Selected Work.